DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-19 LD Meeting Notes.md

 A magical realm is a place that is not bound by the laws of physics.
 It can be a place where ***anything can happen***, and ***anything can exist***.

 How do we incorporate "magic" into the level?:
+- Expose the sky / outside.
+Make windows or even take the roof off the room.
+- Floating platforms in the background of the level (if the outside is exposed enough)
+- Floating furniture and props within the room.
+- Glowing magical runes on the walls and floors as decals / decoration (Should be distinct from the exit transmutation circle)
 -

 ##### Created by a Powerful, But Crazy Mage